fab2s/OpinHelpers/docs/math.md

 Precision handling does not rely on [bcscale](https://php.net/bcscale) as it is not so reliable IRL.
 As it is a global setup, it may affect or be affected by far away/unrelated code (with fpm it can actually spread to all PHP processes).

 `Math` handle precisions at both instance and global (limited to the current PHP process) precision.
-The global precision is stored in a static instance, when set, each new instance will start with this global precision as precision (you can still set the instance precision after instantiation).
+The global precision is stored in a static variable.
+When set, each new instance will start with this global precision as its own precision (you can still set the instance precision after instantiation).
 When no global precision is set, initial instance precision defaults to `Math::PRECISION` (currently 9, or 9 digit after the dot)

 ```php
 // set global precision